tayloraburgess/tayloraburgess.github.io/README.md

+# tayloraburgess.github.io

-# This is a blog/portfolio site.
+## This is a blog/portfolio static site.

 It uses [Jekyll](http://jekyllrb.com/).